Fort Queenscliff: Museum

 The Museum also has a rare manual entitled "The Artillerist's Manual".
 The contents include Cautionary Remarks (on the importance of drill and bearing), Recruit (a section on basic foot drill), Manual and Platoon Exercises (more foot drill), Company Drill, Inspection on Review, Battalion Drill, Sword Exercise, Light Drill, Instruction in Gunnery and finally Cavalry Exercise.
 This manual may be the second or third oldest Australian Military Publication.

 The Museum is located at 1 King Street, Queenscliff.

+Monument

+A monument dedicated to the Victorian Permanent Artillery, some of whom would have been stationed at Fort Queenscliff, can be found at Queenscliff Cemetery, Point Lonsdale.